uibk-dps-teaching/ps_os_2022/exercise02/README.md

 *Note:* In order to use `sigaction` and `usleep` you have to define `_POSIX_C_SOURCE` and `_BSD_SOURCE` feature test macros.
 This can be done by adding the compile flag `-D_POSIX_C_SOURCE -D_BSD_SOURCE`.
 See the `feature_test_macros(7)` man page for more information.
+On modern systems the `_BSD_SOURCE` feature test macro has been deprecated and replaced by `_DEFAULT_SOURCE` source, however this is not available on `zid-gpl`.
+You may ignore the deprecation warning that is emitted when using `_BSD_SOURCE`, however your program should not generate any other warnings.

 ## Task 3